seanjonesm/thejournal_bdd_tests/README.md

 # thejournal_bdd_tests
 Automated test implementation of the basic website functionality of TheJournal.ie

 The technology chosen for this technical challenge was Python, the Selenium webdriver and a python module called 'behave' to implement behavioral driven testing.
 Tests have been successfully run using Firefox but it should also work with Chrome.
 Test run automation was also implemented using a simple Jenkins pipeline script which reports test case results.
+For screenshots of this, please see here: https://1drv.ms/w/s!ApNq4fx4xLAhfteQ4ZZA32jGR-k

-In order to run the tests, a python environment is required and the selenium and behave modules installed (e.g. using pip)
+In order to run the tests successfully, a python dev environment is required and the selenium and behave modules installed (e.g. using pip)

 **features\basic_tests.feature:** This is the feature file consisting of the the test cases using natural language constructs based on the Gherkin syntax.
 The required test scenarios are outlined here and the steps for each are defined.